wxiang54/3XTheCharm/docs/index.rst

 =================

 .. note::
-   This is a work in progress -- nothing is final yet, please contact Rodda John with any questions or issues.
+   This is a work in progress -- nothing is final yet, please contact peeps with any questions or issues.

 Check out Github for the installation guide.